 An individual may request that personal information be corrected or supplemented if the individual believes the information held by CIMIC is inaccurate or misleading.
 If CIMIC agrees, the change will be made.
 If CIMIC disagrees, CIMIC will advise the individual and include a notation on the record that the information’s accuracy is disputed.

-If personal information changes, or if an individual believes that the personal information held by CIMIC is no longer accurate or complete, the individual should contact the Privacy Officer.
+If personal information changes, or if an individual believes that the personal information held by CIMIC is no longer accurate or complete or has been the subject of a data breach, the individual should contact the Privacy Officer.